firehawkvfx/firehawk/README.md

 This login information will be entered into your encrypted secrets file in later steps, and is only temporarily used until the login is replaced with an ssh key for the deployuser (which will also be created automatically).
 Once the ssh key is configured by Firehawk the password wont be usable for ssh access anymore.
 Passwords are not recommend to be allowed for continued SSH access in a firehawk deployment.

+## 3 Seperate Resource files for Green / Blue Deployment
+There are a minimum of 3 virtual resources that we deploy to.
+Grey (Dev environment) resources are for testing.
+Any deployment we use in produciton will use either Green or Blue resources.
+This allows us to deploy an update to the Green or Blue resource list, what ever is not in use, allowing us to test and fallback if the update is not ready for production.

+- The dev environment will be tested on the resources specified in the resources-grey file.
+- resources-blue and resources-green files are used for production.

 ## Thinkbox Usage Based Licensing
 To use Deadline in AWS, instances that reside in AWS are free.
 But any onsite systems that render will require a licence.
 If you wish to use any other UBL licenses (eg houdini Engine) they will also require your Thinkbox UBL URL and UBL activation code.
 These are entered in your encrypted secrets file, and are used to configure the Deadline DB upon install automatically.